ultiweb/COVID-19/csse_covid_19_data/README.md

 * Utah: Providing data once weekly (Thursdays) (as of March 31, 2022). ~~Providing data Monday-Friday.~~
 * Vermont: Providing data once per week (Wednesdays) (as of May 19, 2022). ~~Providing data daily (as of August 21, 2021).~~ ~~Providing data Monday-Friday.~~
 * Virginia: Providing data Monday-Friday.
-* Washington: Did not update October 10-12 due to data entry issue. ~~As of December 20, only updating Monday-Saturday.
-As of August 1, only updating Monday-Friday.~~ As of January 25, 2022, only updating Monday, Wednesday, and Friday.
+* Washington: Providing data once per week (Wednesdays) as of November 2, 2022.
+Did not update October 10-12 due to data entry issue. ~~As of December 20, only updating Monday-Saturday.
+As of August 1, only updating Monday-Friday.~~ ~~As of January 25, 2022, only updating Monday, Wednesday, and Friday.~~
 * West Virginia: Providing data Monday-Friday (as of March 14th, 2022). ~~Providing data daily.~~ ~~Providing data Monday-Friday.~~
 * Wisconsin: Providing data Monday-Friday.
 * Wyoming: Providing data once per week (Tuesdays). ~~Providing data twice a week (Tuesdays and Fridays) (as of March 11, 2022).~~ ~~Providing data Monday-Friday.~~